nathsujal/RepoRover/ARCHITECTURE.md

 - User submits a natural language question about the codebase

 ### Process Flow
-1. **Query Understanding**
-   - Analyzes the user's question
-   - Identifies key concepts and intents
-   - Determines relevant parts of the codebase to examine

-2. **Context Retrieval**
+1. **Context Retrieval**
-   - Searches the semantic memory for relevant code snippets
+   - Using various tools it does the appropriate search
    - Retrieves related documentation and examples
    - Gathers contextual information about the code